NethServer/dev/developer-manual/development_process.rst

 4. PR comment describes the changes and how the feature is supposed to work

-5. Multiple dependant PRs in multiple repositories must include the dependencies between them in the description
+5. Multiple dependent PRs in multiple repositories must include the dependencies between them in the description

 6. Select at least one PR reviewer (GitHub suggestions are a usually good)